-(a) Unless a deed or certificate of location for a manufactured home previously has been recorded in the jurisdiction in which the home is located, a transferee of the home does not acquire title to it until a certificate of locationdeed for the home has been filed for recording in accordance with Section 4 or Section 5 of this [act].
+- (a) Unless a deed or certificate of location for a manufactured home previously has been recorded in the jurisdiction in which the home is located, a transferee of the home does not acquire title to it until a deed for the home has been filed for recording in accordance with Section 4 or Section 5 of this [act]. - (b) When a manufactured home is situated on land in this state and when a deed or certificate of location is filed for recording in the land records of the jurisdiction in which the home is situated, the home becomes real property for all purposes, including, but not limited to:

-- (b) When a When a manufactured home is situated on land in this state and when a deed or certificate of location is filed for recording in the land records of the jurisdiction in which a manufactured the home is or will be permanently affixed situated, the home becomes real property for all purposes, including, but not limited to: (1) the types of interests and estates that can be created, (2) the methods of conveying and recording the title, (3) the creation, perfection, and enforcement of security interests and other title encumbrances, (4) marital rights, (5) homestead protections, and (6) taxation. - (c) A manufactured home on land that is not owned by the home owner shall be valued and taxed separately from the land on which it is sitedsituated. - (d) If a manufactured home is affixed to situated on land that the home owner does not own, the landowner acquires no interest in the home when the certificate of location is filed for recording.
-Title, and title to the home is not subject to the tenancies, liens, and other encumbrances on the title to the land to which the home is affixed. - (e) When a deed or certificate of location is filed for a manufactured home that is or will be affixed tosituated on land owned by some, but not all, of the transferees of the home, title to the home vests only in the landowners.
-When the home becomes real property, its title is subject to the same tenancies, liens, and other encumbrances as the title to the land toon which the home is affixedsituated. - (f) Subject to Section 6 of this [act], transactions, certificates of title, records, and information that were validly entered into or created before the effective date of this [act], and would be subject to this [act] if they had been entered into or created on or after the effective date of this [act], and the rights, duties, and interests flowing from these transactions, certificates of title, records, and information, remain valid after the effective date of this [act].
+(1) the types of interests and estates that can be created, (2) the methods of conveying and

+- recording the title, (3) the creation, perfection, and enforcement of security interests and other title encumbrances, (4) marital rights, (5) homestead protections, and (6) taxation. - (c) A manufactured home on land that is not owned by the home owner shall be valued and taxed separately from the land on which it is situated. - (d) If a manufactured home is situated on land that the home owner does not own, the landowner acquires no interest in the home, and title to the home is not subject to the tenancies, liens, and other encumbrances on the title to the land. - (e) When a deed or certificate of location is filed for a manufactured home that is or will be situated on land owned by some, but not all, of the transferees of the home, title to the home vests only in the landowners.
+When the home becomes real property, its title is subject to the same tenancies, liens, and other encumbrances as the title to the land on which the home is situated. - (f) Subject to Section 6 of this [act], transactions, certificates of title, records, and information that were validly entered into or created before the effective date of this [act], and would be subject to this [act] if they had been entered into or created on or after the effective date of this [act], and the rights, duties, and interests flowing from these transactions, certificates of title, records, and information, remain valid after the effective date of this [act].